CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 sudo systemctl status crunchy-sql-exporter@sql_exporter
 ```

 To allow the possible use of multiple sql_exporters running on a single system, and to avoid maintaining many similar service files, a systemd template service file is used.
+Note that is is NOT necessary to run multiple sql_exporters to monitoring multiple databases in a single instance of PostgreSQL.
+Nor is it even necessary for multiple exporters when monitoring multiple PostgreSQL instances.
+A single sql_exporter can connect to as many target PostgreSQL instances as you need, so in general multiple will not be needed.

 The name of the sysconfig EnvironmentFile to be used by the service is passed as the value after the "@" and before ".service" in the service name.
 The default exporter's sysconfig file is named "sql_exporter".
 If you need to run multiple sql_exporters on a single system, simply make a new copy of the sysconfig file and pass that to the service name.

 ```bash
 sudo systemctl enable crunchy-sql-exporter@sql_exporter_cluster2